Who’s Allowed to Live Near Transit?

 Unfortunately, Wellesley’s town government has enacted policies that make it extremely difficult for ordinary people to move in.
 Almost the entire town is zoned as “single residence” districts, which means that there’s no room, under the town’s current laws, to build new houses or apartment buildings there.

 Exclusionary zoning laws like Wellesley’s effectively segregate the community and fence out lower-income families and people of color, who generally have less household wealth and access to credit because of centuries’ worth of discrimination.
-The Census Bureau estimates that Wellesley’s median household income is $189,000 a year, and that fewer than 10 percent of its residents identify as Black or Latinx (compared to 45 percent of the residents of Boston).
+The Census Bureau estimates that Wellesley’s median household income is $189,000 a year, and that fewer than 10 percent of its residents identify as Black or Hispanic (compared to 45 percent of the residents of Boston).

 Wellesley is hardly unique: the Boston metropolitan area is suffused with similarly high-income enclaves, from Beacon Hill to Hingham, that are stridently opposed to helping solve the region’s housing problems, but are happy to reap the benefits of the region’s transit network and booming economy.